22 Types of Frogs in Alabama

 15. Northern Southern Peeper

-It is during the breeding season that one is most likely to see these frogs because it is when they congregate around ponds.
+During the breeding season, one is most likely to see these frogs because it is when they congregate around ponds.
 They stay hidden in damp, forested locations throughout the rest of the year.

 This species emerges sooner than most others and is typically one of the first to make its presence known.
 They could start singing as early as January if they wanted to.